To my beloved father Meir son of Eliahu, who cried in Yiddish and smiled in Hebrew...

 Forced Labour in Gombin, original photograph donated to Yad Vashem

 The abuses increased from day to day.
 Early in October 1939, the Jews of Gombin were ordered to wear a yellow star on their clothes.
 All the males had to register and be available for three days of forced labor per week.
-Later that month, a Judenrat of six members was established, headed by Moshe Want.
+Later that month, a Judenrat of six members was established, headed by Moshe Wand.
 At the beginning of 1940 the Gombin Jews were evicted from their homes and concentrated in a separate section of the town.

 At first, the ghetto was open and the Jews could go out to purchase food from Polish peasants.
 At that time, there were 2100 Jews in the ghetto, 250 of whom had been deported from surrounding townships.
 Men and women were forced to provide a variety of services and work for the German authorities and the German companies that were being established in the area.
 During the first half of 1941 the Jews began to be rounded up and sent to labor camps in Konin, Eindziov, and Hohenzaltz.
 About 200 Jews were deported to the labor camps, many of them eventually ending up in Auschwitz.